ryan-mcclue/musings/rage-against-the-machine.md

 might be to add udev rules file or add user to a group

 Sandboxing apps like docker, snap etc. just creates more headaches around copying files

+Often linux OSs ignore simple things like right-click create a shortcut, or dissosociate default application for file type